-Sustainable use and procurement of fishery resources
+Sustainable use and procurement of fishery resourcess

 Awareness of ethical consumption is on the rise worldwide, and momentum is building in Japan as well to procure and sell sustainable seafood.
 TOREI aims to achieve sustainable procurement by promoting the procurement of raw materials produced using sustainably produced methods and eliminating overfishing and IUU fishing (※).